elugens/hello-javascript/docs/general-javascript-questions/promises-async-await/error-handling-with-promises.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> In practice, just like with regular unhandled errors in code, it means that something has gone terribly wrong.
 The script dies with a message in the console.
 A similar thing happens with unhandled promise rejections.
 The JavaScript engine tracks such rejections and generates a global error in that case.
-In the browser we can catch such errors using the event unhandledrejection.
+In the browser we can catch such errors using the event ` unhandledrejection `.
 </div>
   </div>
 </details>